karmaxa/academy-project/README.md

 -Director may see any classroom and commit changes in them, delete and create new ones; Create, view, delete and edit users and their permissions.

 -By default any user when is signed up gains role of student.
 When user account is created by director any role is allowed.

+If you want to change set of available grades, edit app_main.helpers.marks list.